IN CONVERSATION WITH HUDSON WILLIAMS

 full look DSQUARED2

-What was your reaction when you were recognized for the first time because of the show?
+What was your reaction when you were recognised for the first time because of the show?

-It’s a weird feeling, but it’s nice when people recognize you and already have a relationship with you, even though you don’t know them.
+It’s a weird feeling, but it’s nice when people recognise you and already have a relationship with you, even though you don’t know them.
 That’s a little odd, but usually it comes with a lot of appreciation that they have for you, which just feels good.
-You definitely start feeling that you’re being watched now, like you could be on camera all the time.
-It’s just an adjustment period, and I’ll need to learn how to deal with that.
-But so far, everyone who has come up to me and noticed me has been so very kind.
-I’m grateful for every picture I can take or every thing I can sign, because it makes them happy.
+You definitely start feeling like you’re being watched all the time.
+It’s just an adjustment period, and I’m still learning how to deal with that but so far, everyone who has come up to me and recognised me has been so very kind.
+I’m grateful for every picture I can take or every thing I can sign because it makes them happy.

 What would Shane's Spotify Wrapped like this year?